 Hire the Right Attorney

 If you’d planned on making the military a career, then one night of drinking too much and getting behind the wheel can end your entire life’s goal.
 It’s very important that you hire an attorney who understands what’s going on with the military, the culture there, and what they’re going to try to do to you.
 You must seek counsel who’s going to do everything they can to obtain an outcome that’s not going to cost you your job.
-Note that I only represent military members who have been charged with a DUI in Oklahoma.
+Note that I only represent military members who have been charged with (or arrested for) a DUI in Oklahoma.
 If your DUI didn’t occur in Oklahoma, then you must contact an attorney in whatever state the DUI happened in.

 Current as of March 20,2020.